ILND Surgery Alone or after Chemotherapy with or without Radiation Therapy in Treating Patients with Advanced Penile Cancer

 - Histologically-proven squamous cell carcinoma of the penis

-- Stage: * any T, N1 (i.e. a palpable mobile unilateral inguinal lymph node), M0, or; * any T, N2 (i.e. palpable mobile multiple or bilateral inguinal lymph nodes), M0, or; * any T, N3 (i.e. fixed inguinal nodal mass or any pelvic lymphadenopathy), M0
+- Stage: * Any T, N1 (i.e. a palpable mobile unilateral inguinal lymph node OR a single radiologically-abnormal inguinal lymph node with no evidence of extra-nodal extension), M0, or; * Any T, N2 (i.e. palpable mobile multiple or bilateral inguinal lymph nodes OR radiologically evident multiple or bilateral inguinal nodes with no evidence of extra-nodal extension), M0, or; * Any T, N3 (i.e. fixed inguinal nodal mass or any pelvic lymphadenopathy), M0

 - Performance status Eastern Cooperative Oncology Group (ECOG) 0, 1, or 2